logic-ng/LogicNG/README.md

 ### First Steps

-The following code creates the Boolean Formula *A and not (B or not C)* programatically:
+The following code creates the Boolean Formula *A and not (B or not C)* programmatically:

 ```java
 FormulaFactory f = new FormulaFactory();